 What Really Causes Tennis Elbow (and How To Fix It)

 For anyone involved in athletics, fitness or recreational sports, elbow pain is a reality.
 It occurs in varying degrees, ranging from mild discomfort to throbbing agony.
 It’s such a common injury, that it has a name: Tennis Elbow.
-The recovery and healing plan, however, is something that can’t be fixed with a quick pill or brace.
+You can't fix it with a brace or a quick shot.
+You need a plan.

 If you’re looking for answers, read on.

 Whether you have experienced tennis elbow or you are trying to prevent it from happening to you, this guide can help you protect your elbows from harm and injury.
 But first, let’s discuss what tennis elbow actually is.

 Tennis elbow, or lateral epicondylitis, is characterized by having the sensation of radiating pain on the outside of your elbow.
 This pain is the result of repetitive stress to your elbow joint; usually at intensities your elbows are not yet ready to endure.

 With a little physical preparation to these few areas, you can get rid of OR prevent elbow pain altogether.

 If you are experiencing tennis elbow, common sense tells you that there is something wrong with it.
 But the body doesn’t abide by the laws of “common sense.”
 Rather, it abides by its own set of rules, indicating pain in one place when the issue is systemic and caused by another place.